GabrielLim01/SP-FYP-2021/README.md

 - THIS IS NOT A PLAYGROUND REPO SO **DO NOT** push anything funny.

 ## CHEERS!
 ALL THE BEST FOR FYP

+Basic Git commands:

+- Git push
+- Git pull
+- Git checkout -b <branchName>
+- Git status
+- Git stash
+- Git pop

+**Merging of branches will only be done by Gabriel.
+He is the main IC for this.**